ricardodeazambuja/EdgeTPUModelZoo/tfhub_tf1_popular_us_products_ptq/README.md

 ## Labels

 No label file is included.
-The 100,000 output class indices correspond to Google's internal product taxonomy.
+The 100,000 output class indices correspond to Google's internal product taxonomy (Google Product Dataset).
 Inspect the output scores to identify top predictions by index.

+For more information, see the [model page on Kaggle](https://www.kaggle.com/models/google/popular-us-products-v1).

 ## Example: Image Classification